No Bad Deed Goes Unpunished

 *Join us one hour prior to each performance at the Ellie Caulkins Opera House for a free and insightful pre-performance lecture.

-Sets provided by the New Orleans Opera Association.
+Provided by the New Orleans Opera Association

-Tickets for Don Giovanni go on sale this summer.
-Can’t wait until then?
 Consider becoming a season ticket holder and see all three productions in the 2023-24 Season at 25% off.

 Bruno Taddia, born in Pavia, Italy, began his musical training with the violin.
 After his stage debut at the prestigious Rossini Opera Festival in Il viaggio a Reims (Don Alvaro) he began to collaborate with many of the top musical institutions in the world.
 Recently, he starred in Iphigénie en Tauride, Winterreise, The Daughter of the Regiment, L’Elisir d’amore, Don Pasquale, and made a role debut in Falstaff.
 He also sang Gianni Schicchi at the Puccini Festival in 2020; The Barber of Seville (Figaro) at Grand Theatre de Geneve; Italiana in Algeri (Taddeo) and Der Vampyr (Lord Ruthven) at Hungarian State Opera Budapest; The Barber of Seville (Figaro) and La bohème (Marcello) at Teatro La Fenice di Venezia; Le gare generose (Bastiano) at the Giovanni Paisiello Festival; and debuted the title role in Don Pasquale at Opera Montpellier in 2019.
 He also appeared in the new recording of Vivaldi edition’s Tamerlano as Bajazet, under the baton of Ottavio Dantone.
 His interpretations combine a wide range of characters in the baroque, classical, and contemporary operatic repertoire as well as in the symphonic and vocal chamber music.